 You say, "Good morning.
 Good morning.
-Good morning."
+Good morning. "

 Actual case history on this is that one fellow had to tell his boss good morning, repetitively for over a month, before he finally got a cheery good morning back.
 The boss had never noticed that he was saying good morning repetitively to him.
 Quite amazing.
 So that all by itself has a therapeutic value.
 Well, now listen.
-Does acknowledgement have a therapeutic value?
+Does acknowledgment have a therapeutic value?
+Does training on acknowledgment have a therapeutic value?

 Boy, I tell you.
 You ever hear of the Great Amen?
 Huh?
 The Great Amen.
 It just ended everything; everything quit right at that moment.
 Well, theoretically we're talking about something of the same order of thing.
-If you could give a good enough acknowledgement - if you could give a good enough acknowledgement - everything would stop everywhere and vanish.
-Because all an acknowledgement is, is an end of cycle, you see?
+If you could give a good enough acknowledgment - if you could give a good enough acknowledgment - everything would stop everywhere and vanish.
+Because all an acknowledgment is, is an end of cycle, you see?